 Consumers, community and professional groups are encouraged to submit proposals on a specific health issue or topic that would benefit from further health and medical research efforts.

-If you would like to be notified when the portal reopens, please email Targeted.Research@nhmrc.gov.au.
+If you would like to be notified when the Portal reopens, please email targeted.research@nhmrc.gov.au.

-Thank you for your understanding and patience.
+Thank you for your patience and understanding.

 This guide provides advice to consumers, community and professional groups intending to propose potential topics that may warrant a Targeted Call for Research (TCR).
 It aims to assist in the preparation and drafting of submissions made through the Community Research Priorities Portal (the Portal).
 This guide should be considered in conjunction with the information provided on the Targeted Call for Research page and other relevant documents, as described below.